mohamedabdelrahmaan/sprintsGradCovid/README.md

 I connected Power BI to the Azure SQL database and created an interactive dashboard.
 The dashboard includes a world map visualizing COVID-19 cases, overview statistics, and rankings of top and least affected countries.

+## Step 8: Azure SQL Table Creation

+In this step, we create an Azure SQL table to store COVID-19 statistics.
+The SQL script for table creation is included in the (query(1).sql) .
+Execute the script to define the table structure, columns, and data types for data storage.

 ## Repository Contents

 To provide a comprehensive overview of the project's progression, this repository includes the following components: